MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-produce-live-events-from-your-device-coming-soon.md

 ### Who can watch a live event?

+- In a private community, only users who are part of the event can view the event.
-Viewers who are part of the community which the event is in.
+- In a public community, attendees who are part of the community and any other tenant community members who come to the event page can view the event.

 |**Feature**|**Produced using Teams**|**Produced using Encoder**|**More info**|
 |----------|----------|----------|----------|